 David I. Waddington

-David I. Waddington is Associate Professor in the Department of Education at Concordia University.
+David I. Waddington is a Professor in the Department of Education at Concordia University.
 His ongoing research interests are located at the intersection between technology and citizenship.
 Current research foci include video games and citizenship, philosophical questions in science and technology education, and contemporary explorations of John Dewey’s work on science and technology.
 His work has been recognized with awards from Concordia University and the Canadian Society for the Study of Education, and he has received funding from both the Fonds du Recherche du Québec (FRQSC) and the Social Sciences and Humanities Research Council (SSHRC).

 Dr. Waddington has helped create several educational games, including Spaceteam ESL, a language learning game for mobile devices, and Cabinet Shuffle, a tabletop political simulation.
 He also conducts empirical and conceptual research on the civic impact of games--some of this work is available at the Civic Gaming Project website.

 Dr. Waddington also serves as an Editor-in-Chief of Philosophical Inquiry in Education, the journal of the Canadian Philosophy of Education Society.